FG-s-Modlists/FGs-Modlists-Site/content/dnddc/readme.md

 #### “The D&DDC DynDOLOD Output fails to download.”

 You’ll need to download this manually and put it in your downloads folder.
-The mirror for this file can be found here: D&DDC DynDOLOD 2.0.0
+The mirror for this file can be found here: [D&DDC DynDOLOD 2.2.0](https://drive.google.com/file/d/1wV1aOVPg_6LuCsG0OUhosEP9V38594yf/view?usp=sharing)

 #### “The D&DDC SSELODGen Output fails to download.”

 You’ll need to download this manually and put it in your downloads folder.
-The mirror for this file can be found here: D&DDC SSELODGen 2.0.0
+The mirror for this file can be found here: [D&DDC SSELODGen 2.0.0](https://drive.google.com/file/d/1ojSXTRem8AGD9IvTqIdvuo-Q-GbM8GUo/view?usp=sharing)

 ### Gameplay Issues
 #### "I get stuck in certain animations!"